-3. THE SECOND ANNIVERSARY OF THE FIRST CUMBERLAND PRESBYTERIAN CHURCH OF THE PHILIPPINES
+3. THE SECOND ANNIVERSARY OF THE FIRST CUMBERLAND PRESBYTERIAN CHURCH OF THE PHILIPPINES on January 11, 2010.

-The First Cumberland Presbyterian Church of the Philippines celebrated their second anniversary on January 11, 2010.
 Attendance now runs between 80 and 90.
 Missionaries Daniel and Kay Jang report a high level of growth.
 They have already outgrown their rental space and are investing in the purchase of a lot.
 A work group from Louisville, Kentucky visited the ministry in 2009.